top of page

 06

 Configure the light head to direct the light towards the desired area of focus.
-The flood light illuminates both the affected area and the medical equipment
+The floodlight illuminates both the affected area and the medical equipment

 Untitled_Artwork 27_edited.png